Suspence00/letterboxdwatchlistwheel/wiki/User-Guide.md

 ## History
 Click the **History** button to see a log of your past winners.
 This is saved in your browser so you can come back to it later.

+## Saving or Moving Your Wheel
+1. Open **Advanced options → Export or import your wheel**.
+2. Click **Download .wheel file** to save a backup, or **Copy backup string** if you prefer the clipboard.
+3. To reuse a backup, click **Open import popup**, paste the string or upload the `.wheel` file.
+   * Choose **Apply weights to current list** to keep the movies you just imported from Letterboxd/CSV and layer on the saved weights/colors (ideal when refreshing a watchlist).
+   * Choose **Replace wheel with backup** to fully restore movies, selections, preferences, and (optionally) history.